McDavid's gorgeous 1st hometown goal helps Oilers seal win in Toronto | CBC Sports

 Edmonton captain also notches 3 assists as Leafs' point streak halted at 10 games

-Connor McDavid scored a highlight-reel goal and added three assists as the Edmonton Oilers snapped the Toronto Maple Leafs' point streak at 10 games with a 6-4 victory on Monday.
+McDavid, however, chose to downplay how he cleanly beat Leafs defenceman Morgan Rielly for his 24th goal of the season while tacking on three assists in Edmonton's 6-4 win over Toronto.

+"Just tried to make a play, that was it," said McDavid before adding: "I'm not going to give up any of my secrets."

-McDavid got the puck at Toronto's blue line and cleanly beat Morgan Rielly 1-on-1 using his speed with a fake to the inside before going wide and snapping the puck top corner on Michael Hutchinson with 8:34 to go in regulation.
+McDavid got the puck at Toronto's blue line and danced around Rielly while 1-on-1, using his speed with a fake to the inside before going wide and snapping the puck top corner on Michael Hutchinson with 8:34 to go in regulation.

-Oscar Klefbom, Darnell Nurse, Kailer Yamamoto, Alex Chiasson and Leon Draisaitl also scored for the Oilers (22-17-5), who were making the third stop on a five-game road trip.

-Jason Spezza, Frederik Gauthier, Pierre Engvall and Auston Matthews scored for the Maple Leafs (24-14-5), who were 9-0-1 in their last 10 games.

 Frederik Andersen, who entered the night 12-0-1 in his career against Edmonton, allowed three goals on 19 shots before getting replaced by Hutchinson less than two minutes into the second period.
 Hutchinson finished with 13 saves and was pegged with the loss.